Academic Programs and Curricula

 - Concurrent Enrollment: Students who are currently enrolled as degree seeking students at the University and who wish to pursue simultaneously a certificate must complete a Undergraduate Change of Major form.
 Upon approval of the head of the unit offering the certificate, applicable courses taken at UWF prior to applying to a certificate program may be applied to a certificate.

-- Transfer Courses: Upon approval of the head of the unit offering the certificate, students may transfer one course (normally 3 semester hours) with equivalent content from an institution that is fully accredited by a regional or national accrediting agency recognized by the United States Department of Education or must be a course with equivalent content from an institution meeting standards equivalent to those which are accredited by a regional or national accrediting agency recognized by the United States Department of Education.
+- Transfer Courses: Upon approval of the head of the unit offering the certificate, students may transfer one course (normally 3 semester hours) with equivalent content from an institution that is accredited by a regional or national accrediting agency recognized by the United States Department of Education or must be a course with equivalent content from an institution meeting standards equivalent to those which are accredited by a regional or national accrediting agency recognized by the United States Department of Education.
 Course applicability will be determined by the offering department(s).

 Choice of Catalog